tomvonheill/coffee_matic_interview/README.md

 ## How to run
 python3 main.py will start up the program

-### Purpose of readme
+### Purpose of this readme
-The purpose of this readme is to keep track of design descisions, and potential improvements
+The purpose of this readme is to keep track of design descisions, and potential improvements.

 ### Some Improvements to make